Corecii/Lunar/README.md

 OR download it from [the Releases page](https://github.com/corecii/lunar/releases/latest) and put it in your `PATH`.

-OR install it yourself with `cargo install lunar-tr`

 ## Cheat Sheet

 I figure the easiest way to get across what Lunar can do is to give some examples.